PREPARING A MONTESSORI ART ENVIRONMENT AT HOME

 ART ENVIRONMENT FEATURES

-As an art studio designer, art teacher, and homeschooler, I’ve had many opportunities to design different Montessori art spaces.
+As an art studio designer, art teacher, and homeschooler, I have had numerous opportunities to create various Montessori art spaces.
+Here are the essential components I recommend for every Montessori home art environment:

 WHERE SHOULD YOUR FAMILY’S ART SPACE BE?